Inland Rail: Tunnels

-These tunnels replace the original narrow gauge-only tunnels between Grandchester and Toowoomba with a faster and more maintainable alignment.
+These tunnels were to replace the original narrow gauge-only tunnels between Grandchester and Toowoomba with a faster and more maintainable alignment.

 Construction

 Chronology

 In October 2018, INLink, a joint-venture between BMD Constructions and Fulton Hogan, was awarded a $310 million contract for stage 1 of the project between Parkes and Narromine.
 Work on the Parkes–Narromine railway line and the new Broken Hill railway line connection commenced in December 2018.
 More than 1,800 people were employed on the project, with works completed in September 2020.

 Opposition to construction

 The Narrabri and Baradine Aboriginal Land Councils have stated their opposition to the Narromine to Narrabri section of the project, planned to be built on an alignment through the Pilliga forests which contain various Aboriginal heritage sites.
 A route through the Pilliga forests was announced by Minister for Infrastructure, Darren Chester, in November 2017, despite initial plans by the ARTC to build the line through surrounding farmland.

 Landholders and farmers have opposed several sections of the project on environmental grounds.
 In September 2017, Chester announced the Yelarbon to Gowrie section would be built through the Condamine River floodplain, which reached its highest recorded level in the 2010–11 Queensland floods.
 As a consequence, the Inland Rail project was referred to the Senate Rural and Regional Affairs and Transport References Committee in 2019, with the committee chair, Senator Glenn Sterle, critical of ARTC for a lack of consultation with communities along the alignment.
 Although the ARTC reaffirmed the Yelarbon to Gowrie route would remain across the floodplain, in June 2020, Deputy Prime Minister, Michael McCormack, ordered a review of the alignment.

 In July 2020, the New South Wales branch of the Country Women's Association, along with the NSW Farmers' Association, commenced legal proceedings against ARTC, seeking an independent hydrology review into the Narromine to Narrabri stage of the project.